Feel free to get in touch with us if you need any help! We’ll be happy to assist you.

 Tier 1 Heroes

 Speed is a key factor almost all FPS games, and Lucio’s kit is the only one in the game that can boost the speed of the entire team.
 Although his damage, healing power, and speed boost were nerfed several times, Lucio is still seen in most competitive team compositions.
 The recent Symmetra changes have caused the first drop in Lucio’s pick-rate, which we haven’t seen in a long time, but he is still an important pick especially if your team is looking to set the tempo.
+With the recent changes to the way his wallride works, allowing for wallride when moving backwards, we expect skilled Lucio players to take advantage of this.
+Otherwise, not a big change for Lucio.

 The one and only true “main tank” in this game.
 Reinhardt is essential to almost every team comp.
 Noticably, Blizzard has tried to make D.Va a more versatile and mobile alternative to Reinhardt, but the pick-rate for Reinhardt just doesn’t seem to be affected.
 IT sounds like we’re stating the obvious here, but Reinhardt’s shield is the only thing that can consistently protect a team of 6 players from incoming projectiles and damage.
 Not picking up this hero means your team will always have an ultimate disadvantage.
 Naturally, Reinhardt fits into the top tier of any Overwatch tier list, and has been in this position for as long as we can remember.